 - Disposable wipes, hand sanitizer or biodegradable soap

 - Bowls and plates

 - Can opener

 - Ice packs

 - Portable water filters or water purification tablets

-- Thermometers for cooler and cooked meat, if applicable
+- Thermometers for cooler and cooked meat

 And follow these food safety rules: